alinex/bash-lib/doc/README.md

 ### Atlassian Module

-This covers atlassian API for Jira and confluence.
+This covers Atlassian API for Jira and confluence.

 | Variable/Function | Description |
 | --- | --- |